 If using cyclophosphamide, frequent urinalysis of a voided sample should be expected as this drug has a risk of sterile hemorrhagic cystitis.3

-Additional testing such as follow up imaging (radiographs, ultrasounds, CT scans) may also be useful in monitoring the response of the cancer to treatment.
+Additional testing such as follow-up imaging (radiographs, ultrasounds, CT scans) may also be helpful to monitor the response of the cancer to treatment.

 When to Not Use Metronomic Chemo